qsd-finance/docs/pages/governance/overview.en.md

 # QSD Governance

-Post-Bootstrapping, holders of the Quantum Set Governance Token will govern the Quantum Set Protocol and the QSD Treasury.
+Holders of the Quantum Set Governance Token will govern the Quantum Set Protocol and the QSD Treasury.

 The Governcance Structure is listed below.